-You don’t have to be the person who teaches them but you can be the person who creates space for your reps to learn and develop.
-That could include keeping reps accountable for attending trainings, introducing them to a mentor, or connecting them with a teammate who excels in the area they’d like to develop.
+You don’t have to be the person who teaches them, but you can be the person who creates space for your reps to learn and develop.
+That could include keeping reps accountable for attending training, introducing them to a mentor, or connecting them with a teammate who excels in the area they’d like to develop.

-Documented goals the employee is being assessed for - Talk to your reps about how they performed in regard to the specific metrics outlined in their performance review plan.
+- Documented goals the employee is being assessed for - Talk to your reps about how they performed regarding the specific metrics outlined in their performance review plan.
 Goals could include hitting 70% of their quota for the quarter or having a higher average deal value than they had the year before.

-Relevant feedback from previous reviews or projects - If your sales reps have implemented feedback from a previous review or have shown growth in a specific area, this information is important to include.
+- Relevant feedback from previous reviews or projects - This information is important to include if your sales reps have implemented feedback from a previous review or have shown growth in a specific area.
 For example, if your employee has developed their soft skills after receiving constructive feedback the year before, include that in their performance review as a win.

-Direct feedback on employee’s successes - How have your employee’s strengths benefited their performance?
+- Direct feedback on employee successes - How have your employees’ strengths benefited their performance?
 Provide examples to reinforce the behavior.
-For instance, if your employee has strong project management skills, document how these skills have benefited their ability to close new business or supported the sales team with implementing a project.
+For instance, if your employee has strong project management skills, document how these skills have helped their ability to close new business or supported the sales team with implementing a project.

-Using sales performance management software automates tracking your sales team’s progress towards organizational goals and identifies processes promoting and/or inhibiting the effectiveness of your sales reps.
+Using sales performance management software automates tracking your sales team’s progress towards organizational goals and identifies processes that promote and/or inhibit the effectiveness of your sales reps.

-Sales performance management software automates and integrates sales processes with helpful data to improve performance and efficiency across the organization.
+Sales performance management software automates and integrates sales processes with valuable data to improve performance and efficiency across the organization.

 To implement sales performance management software, consider some of the following features in your search.

-Business goals and objectives documentation - A platform that allows you to clearly document and share business and individual objectives with the members of your team to improve performance.
+- Business goals and objectives documentation - A platform that allows you to clearly document and share business and individual objectives with your team members to improve performance.

 As more organizations make sales performance management a greater priority, more software solutions with a robust set of features will become available.
 Here are some recommendations.